 Four State Physical Therapy & Aquatic Rehabilitation & Premier Surgical Institute, Galena, Kansas

-Below are some easy-to-implement aquatic exercises for Osteoporosis which may be used with an underwater treadmill:
+Below are some easy-to-implement aquatic exercises for seniors which may be used with an underwater treadmill.

 - Heel-to-toe raises — This movement is important for forward propulsion when walking and helps prevent shuffling.